google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 <!--
 Today we’re talking about everyone’s favorite topic: public speaking.
 That was my attempt at a joke.
 I'm sure some of you enjoy public speaking and maybe others avoid it like the plague.

 Presenting with confidence is a critical skill, though.
 Your career will hopefully provide opportunities to give presentations to your team, at professional conferences, and/or in academic settings.
 Being an effective presenter gives you credibility and visibility across all of those environments.
-Furthermore, hard work can be overlooked or under-appreciated  if we don’t convey our ideas and work products in a clear, understandable, compelling way.
+Furthermore, hard work can be overlooked or under-appreciated if presenters don’t convey their ideas and work products in clear, understandable, and compelling ways.

 *Share any anecdote or personal story about why presenting with confidence is such an important skill.*